hard-nett/docs/docs/overview/README.md

 ## Industry Concerns

-Our goal is to support growth, sustainability, and innovation in the cannabis market.
+Our goal is to support growth, sustainability, and innovation in the cannabis market through verifiable software that is accessable to everyone.
 We know that there's a need for better tools and resources, and Terp Network is here to fill that gap.

 ## Mission Statement

-At Terp Network, it mission is simple: to build a strong, supportive community that contributes to the success and sustainability of the cannabis industry.
-We believe that by cooporating within a growing ecosystem, we can make a positive impact on this industry and the people it serves.
+At Terp Network, it mission is simple: to build a strong, supportive community that contributes to the success and sustainability of the cannabis industry through verifiable, decentralized, open source, permissionless, & censorship resistance software & education.
+We believe that by cooporating within a growing ecosystem, we can make a positive impact on this industry and the people it serves, which roots many other cultures both alike and independent from each other.

 ##  What is Terp Network?

-TERPNET  is a **decentralized platform** for the cannabis community to build applications and learn about the benefits of self-sovereign De-Fi tooling.
+TERPNET is a **decentralized platform** for the cannabis community to build applications and learn about the benefits of self-sovereign De-Fi tooling, in an hyperfocused ecosystem for our community.

- Powered by [Tendermint Core](https://tendermint.com/), [CosmosSDK](https://docs.cosmos.network/), & [CosmWasm](https://cosmwasm.com/), Terp Networks becomes the interface for teams to create solutions for specific problems in the cannabis industry, utilizing the credibility & censorship resistance features offered by smart contracts on the blockchain.
+Powered by [Tendermint Core](https://tendermint.com/), [CosmosSDK](https://docs.cosmos.network/), & [CosmWasm](https://cosmwasm.com/), Terp Network is a verifiable interface for teams to create solutions for specific problems in the cannabis industry, utilizing the credibility & censorship resistance features offered by smart contracts and accuracy blockchains manifest.

 ## Use Cases

 - ### Smart Contracts
 With TERPNET, users can develop and deploy customized applications to meet their specific needs in a secure and fast Proof-of-Stake network.
-This opens up exciting possibilities for the cannabis community to find new and innovative solutions.
+Smart contracts are logic that can be designed for very useful implementations.

-- ### Governance Capabilities
+- ### Governance
-Governance on Terp Network is achieved through formal voting by the protocol's participants.
+Governance on Terp Network is achieved through formal voting.
 This allows the community to make decisions and shape the direction of the platform, both on and off-chain.
 Decisions can be made through text-based proposals, protocol parameter changes, and binary upgrades.

 *What kind of changes are made via on-chain governance with Terp-Net?*

     - Text Based Proposals
     - Protocol Parameter Changers
     - Binary Upgrades

-### Cross Chain Interoperablity
+###  Interoperable

-The **Inter-blockchain Communication** *protocol* (**IBC**) is a reliable & secure interoperability protocol that handles reliable transport, authentication, and ordering of data across different sovereign blockchains.

-IBC can be used by any application which builds on top of Cosmos SDK networks, for things like cross-chain asset transfers, multichain smart contracts, with more being developed daily.
+Terp Network is built with IBC (Interblockchain-Communication) functionalities, meaning that users interacting with terp network are directly exposed to functions & use cases of a large majority of projects within the interchain including Ethereum, Polygon, Osmosis, Crypto.com , Juno, Axelar, Secret , and dozens others. **

 This is an exciting feature as **current projects focused on cannabis culture & the Decentralized-Web adoption are already interoperable with terp network.** If you are interested in providing real utility for your project, [**join our discord**](https://discord.gg/SYEjMwAac7) to find active community members!